When executed correctly, marketing efforts generate high-quality CRM leads for salespeople to follow up on.

 Too Small

-There’s a deal value at your company below, which it’s worth time pursuing a lead.
+There’s a deal value at your company below which it’s not worth spending time pursuing a lead.
 When a lead falls below your threshold, this reason will be selected.

 No Budget